 - You are not to allow any other student access to the Physics Building or Computing Science labs using your key.

 - VIU aims to program card access within one work day of the email request being accepted.

 Lab and Computer Usage Rules

 Computing Science students are subject to the following Lab and Computer Usage rules.
-In addition, all computer users at VIU are subject to VIU's Statement of Appropriate Use of Information Technology, Facilities and Services.
+In addition, all computer users at VIU are subject to VIU's Use of Information Technology Policy.